 Unsurprisingly, your 9-year-old really doesn’t care if your water bill went up or down 10% this month.
 (Though he may be surprised water isn’t free.)
 What he will care about is that saving 10% on the water bill could mean an extra pizza night next month.

 While you could use your budget meeting to catch up on allowance or other housekeeping topics, in general, I would keep things more focused.
 Decide on one thing you can talk about at your family budget meeting that would matter to your kids and that they could actually help with.
 The older they get, the more “real” these topics can become, but early on they will be focused on smaller things that have a more rewards based aspect.

 Keep it age appropriate: There are a number of easy ways to get your kids involved in the family budget.
-Elementary school aged kids could discuss ideas to best spend this month’s family entertainment/fun money budget.
-Middle school kids can help with planning for longer term goals like saving for a vacation, day at the amusement park, or new TV.
+Elementary school-aged kids could discuss ideas to best spend this month’s family entertainment/fun money budget.
+Middle school kids can help with planning for longer-term goals like saving for a vacation, day at the amusement park, or a new TV.
 High school kids are ready to discuss real bills, how their college money is invested, and your family’s debts.
 I have included potential topics for family budget meetings by age group in the Family Budget Toolkit, which you can download for free below!

 Value Everyone’s Opinion